 - No food or drinks are allowed to be brought into the institution.
 However, selected food and drinks etc. can be purchased from the Visits Canteen situated in the Visits area.
 Please remember to bring change as none is available (maximum $30 per adult – coins only).

 - You may leave new underwear and socks for the inmate that you are visiting.

 - Any money for an inmate can be sent in as a money order and sent in by mail.

-8:30 am to 3:00 pm, Monday to Friday.
+Monday to Fridays: 830am-3pm.
 Prior notification by phone or letter required.

 Five Business Units employ a total of 170 inmates who undertake training programs in beef production, vegetable farming, welding, spray painting, furniture refurbishment, vegetable preparation, farm, laundry.
 Six service industries, including catering, ground maintenance, building maintenance, and domestic work, employ 86 inmates.